ttencate/sf2github/README.md

 Usage
 -----

+From SourceForge, you need to export the tracker data in XML.
+Read [here](https://sourceforge.net/apps/trac/sourceforge/wiki/XML%20export) for instructions.

-Run the `issues.py` script and it will print instructions.
+Run the `issues.py` script and it will print further instructions.
 Basically, if your SF XML export is in `foo.xml`, your GitHub username is `john` and your repository is `bar`:

     ./issues.py foo.xml john/bar